totvslabs/samples-mobile/README.md

 1. Install JDK 8.

-2. Install Android Studio e configure an emulador.
+2. Install Android Studio and setup an emulador.

 3. Open the Android Studio and build.